 Wheeler is the 38th player with 10 or more points this season, which matches last season’s total, which was the second-fewest number of players with 10 or more points in a season since 1995, beaten only by the strike-shortened 144-game schedule of 1995, when just 32 players reached 10 points.

 The record for most players with 10 or more points in a season is 55, set in 1998, 2008 and 2011.
 While the 38 players with 10 points in 2018 is fewer than in most seasons, there are 37 pitchers with 10 points, which is tied for sixth-most in a season (the record is 43 in 2011).

 There is only one batter with more than 10 points in 2018—J.D.
 Martinez of the Red Sox (11.5).
 The fewest batters to reach 10 points in a full season is five, set in 2014.
 However, currently there are 16 batters (including Martinez) with 7.5 or more points this season.
 Last year, eight batters reached 10 points, along with 30 pitchers.

 American League Player of the Day—Rays pitcher Blake Snell struck out nine over seven innings, allowing one run, one hit and two walks, in the 3-1 win over the Indians.

-Snell earns 1.7 Box-Toppers points for being Player of the Day, giving him 20.8 for the season, rising from fourth to second place in Box-Toppers season player rankings, first among AL pitchers, passing previous leader Chris Sale of the Red Sox (20.1).
-Snell now trails only overall leader, Nationals pitcher Max Scherzer (23.1).
+Snell earns 1.7 Box-Toppers points for being Player of the Day, giving him 22.5 for the season.
+He maintains his second-place spot in Box-Toppers season player rankings, moving to within 0.6 points of overall leader, Nationals pitcher Max Scherzer (23.1).
+Snell leads AL pitchers, ahead of second-place Chris Sale of the Red Sox (19.1).